 Bangkok is a lively city that is sure to appeal to your senses and stir your soul.
 You’ll find historical sites next to vibrant nightlife areas, bustling markets near modern shopping malls, and street food vendors close to world-class restaurants.
-Bangkok is definitely a city that will enthrall, entice, and excite.
+Bangkok, with all its top places, is definitely a city that will enthral, entice, and excite.

 Bangkok is a large and sprawling city.
 Deciding where to visit can be tough, particularly if your time in the Thai capital is limited.

 There’s no need to stress though; our expert team of travel writers have compiled this fantastic list of the best places to visit in Bangkok so that you don’t miss any of the city’s top spots.

 With something to appeal to all tastes and budgets, some of these best places to visit in Bangkok are sure to amaze you!
 From the magnificent Royal Palace to Chatuchak Market, Wat Arun or a boat down the Chao Phraya River, there’s heaps of amazing tourist attractions to explore.